-The Act, under Chapter V ensures that all persons shall have the right to access mental healthcare and treatment from mental health services run or funded by the Government.
-This means that you can walk into any Government-run mental health service in your locality (or in a neighboring one, if not available in your own) and seek free treatment.
+The Act ensures that all persons shall have the right to access mental healthcare and treatment, from mental health services run or funded by the government.
+This means that you can walk into any government-run mental health service in your locality (or in a neighboring one, if not available in your own) and seek free treatment.
 The definition of treatment is quite wide and does not only refer to medication, and allopathic treatment.

-Affordable, which may depend on your income levels
+Affordable, which may depend on your income levels.

 Of good quality.

-Available in sufficient quantity
+Available in sufficient quantity.

-Be available without discrimination on the basis of gender, sex, sexual orientation, religion, culture, caste, social or political beliefs, class, disability
+Be available without discrimination on the basis of gender, sex, sexual orientation, religion, culture, caste, social or political beliefs, class, disability.

 Provided in a manner that is acceptable to persons with mental illness and their families and caregivers, keeping in mind concerns regarding dignity and confidentiality.